noteed/python-pickle/README.md

 - Not all opcodes are implemented.
 - Strings are not correctly escaped.
 - Can pickle (i.e. serialize) only with protocol 2.
+- Unpickling a protocol 0 string (which uses literal representation of e.g. float values) is not accurate (possibly the Python implementation is not accurate either).